-After his accession to the throne and the dramatic death of Afzal Khan in the hands of Shivaji, Aurangzeb sent his uncle, Shaista Khan as viceroy of the Deccan with a large army to defeat Shivaji.
-In January 1660 Shaista Khan arrived at Aurangabad and quickly advanced, seizing Pune, the center of Shivaji’s realm.
+After his accession to the throne and the dramatic death of Afzal Khan in the hands of Shivaji Maharaj, Aurangzeb sent his uncle, Shaista Khan as viceroy of the Deccan with a large army to defeat Shivaji Maharaj.
+In January 1660 Shaista Khan arrived at Aurangabad and quickly advanced, seizing Pune, the center of Shivaji Maharaj’s realm.
 On his way, he destroyed many temples in Maharashtra.
 He also captured the fort of Chakan and Kalyan and north Konkan after heavy fighting with the Maratha.
 The Maratha were banned from entering the city of Pune and Mughal distance from the locals turned out to be an error.
-Shaista Khan brutally ruled the region for more than 3 years while Shivaji patiently waited for the right opportunity.
+Shaista Khan brutally ruled the region for more than 3 years while Shivaji Maharaj patiently waited for the right opportunity.

-The attack reconfirmed Shivaji’s leadership skills in terms of great planning and leading from front in adverse situation.
+The attack reconfirmed Shivaji Maharaj’s leadership skills in terms of great planning and leading from front in adverse situation.